cryptomkt/cryptomkt-go/README.md

 client := conn.NewClient(apiKey, apiSecret)

-// Here you get the ticker list for the ethereum chilean pesos market ticker, err := client.GetTicker(args.Market("ETHCLP"))
+// Here you get the ticker list for the ethereum chilean pesos market.
+It is
+// your choice to give the Market argument ticker, err := client.GetTicker(args.Market("ETHCLP"))

 if err != nil {